-It is usual for most two, three and four year old children to have a parent stay with them for the duration of the party.
+It is usual for kids up to the age of six or seven to have a parent stay with them for the duration of a party.

 Plus make a note if your child is at a party with a great entertainer that you could use for your party – clearly you don’t want to just copy someone else if the guest list is the same, but this can work as a tactic.

 Take a look at my post on great kids party ideas for keeping kids entertained